MIT-SPARK/STRIDE/README.md

 - `fhat`: value of the SDP objective function attained by `Xhat`, by using the cost matrix `C`.

-- `info`: a structure that contains the following information:
+- `info` (optional output): a structure that contains the following information:
   - `info.nlpsuccess`: a boolean value that indicates whether the local search has been successful (for example, if the nonlinear programming solver has failed, then `info.nlpsuccess = false`).
   - `info.minidx`: the index of the eigenvector, from which the local search solution is best.
 For example, if `rrOpt = 1:3`, and the local solution obtained from rounding the second eigenvector attained the lowest cost, then `info.minidx = 2`.
   - `info.pobjs`: the objective values of all local search solutions.